Bullying and harassment policy

 The policy should be available to all staff and ideally published on the organisation’s intranet.

 2. Make sure there is an equivalent policy in place at any sub-awardee organisation, if relevant.
+If this is a problem, contact us for advice.

 This applies to any employee at the organisation who is associated with: